alex-dwt/nodejs-todo-test-task/README.md

 Improvements which must be done on server:
 - add some validation to creating/editing actions and received fields from a client
 - add validation of UUID

+Future improvements with the Docker:
+- add some functionality to the server about waiting starting of "database" container, and only then trying to connect to DB (now we use the "quick fix" command "sleep 10")